mrplcardoso/cisne-guia/README.md

 # Cisne Guia

-Game made from a Game Jam.
+Game made from a Game Jam (2015).
 The theme was a castle where a princess lived waiting for a soldier.
 Remake using old assets.

 ## Requirements